-The Vice President for Access and Development shall serve as the president’s delegate to accept gifts on behalf of the College with the following exceptions:
+The Assistant Vice President and Chief Advancement Officer shall serve as the president’s delegate to accept gifts on behalf of the College with the following exceptions:

 - Only the Board of Regents may accept a gift if Board acceptance is a condition set by the donor.

 - Only the chancellor and the Board of Regents may accept gifts of real property or any permanent interest in real property, and the title must be conveyed to the Board on behalf of the institution; in the name of the Board of Regents of the State University and Community College System of Tennessee for the use and benefit of the institution.

 - Any acquisition of real property by gift or devise which obligates the institution, Tennessee Board of Regents or State of Tennessee to expend State of Tennessee funds for capital improvements or continuing operating expenditures shall be approved by the State Building Commission in accordance with TCA 4-15-102 (d)(2) prior to acceptance by the chancellor and Board.
 Any such deed transferring title to the Board of Regents shall not be recorded until the State Building Commission has approved the acceptance of the gift property.

 - Gifts with conditions that ultimately will require consideration by the Board of Regents or the chancellor must be approved by the chancellor prior to acceptance (e.g., gifts to support the initiation of a new academic program or capital improvement project).